Skip to content

 Swapper

-Issues and workarounds
+Known issues and workarounds

 Since I switched from QMK to ZMK I have been very impressed with how easy it is to set up relatively complex layouts in ZMK.
-For the most parts I don't miss any functionality (to the contrary, I found that ZMK supports many features natively that would require complex user-space implementations in QMK).
+For the most part I don't miss any functionality (to the contrary, I found that ZMK supports many features natively that would require complex user-space implementations in QMK).
 Below are a few remaining issues:

 • Very minor: &bootloader doesn't work with stm32 boards like the Planck (#1086)